Welcome to the Better Dinner InstitutePrepare to feed your family really good food.

 - Using canned beans?
 Remember to always drain and rinse.
 If using home-cooked, you’ll need 1 1/2 cups of cooked beans for each can listed in the recipes.
 I soak beans every Friday night, cook them Saturday morning, and include them in my prep on Sunday.

-- Two spicy dishes are included in this meal plan: the rancho scramble (and subsequent burritos), and the shitake tofu.
+- Two spicy dishes are included in this meal plan: the rancho scramble (and subsequent burritos), and the shitake tofu (shiitake tofu only in the family plan).
 The former is admittedly inspired by Chipotle’s sofritas.
 The latter reflects my favorite Chinese buffet item: mapo tofu.
 Unlike most recipes you’ve found on the meal plan so far, it uses medium tofu.
 In that sense, it is truly a “traditional” tofu dish as opposed to a dish using tofu as a meat substitute.
 I hope you will like it!
 Let me know how it turns out.

 - Pick your spice: For both spicy recipes, I suggest using some sort of chili pepper… but I don’t want to send you on a fool’s errand to fancy grocery stores looking for a rare type of pepper!
 I am sure you already have some options in your pantry, so be creative.
 Use a lot of caution when adding the peppers if cooking for children, or consider dividing the batch.
 If you prefer not to use the chilis at all, make sure to increase the amounts of other seasonings in those dishes.